djKooks/bawikv/README.md

 # BawiKV
 Key-value store based on log-structure.

-__This project is for personal research.
-Any comment, guide or suggestion are welcome!__
+This project is for personal research, motivated by [build-your-own-x](https://github.com/danistefanovic/build-your-own-x) project.

+ Any comment, guide or suggestion are welcome!

 ## Reference